The worker Canada erased

 None of that existed.
 The February 11 email was an informal, pre-emptive brush-off, not a procedural “decision.”

-Turning those informal chats into an “official decision” was not a misunderstanding; it was a distortion of justice itself.
-Encouraged by the union’s lawyers and endorsed by the Board, this fiction created the illusion of due process where only silence existed.
 For the Board, there was no longer any need for a real process.
-The CIRB simply believed the union’s narrative, ignoring the fact that the grievance form wasn’t even received until February 15.
+The CIRB simply believed the union’s narrative.
+The Board’s final decision makes no mention of the fact that the grievance form was not received until February 15.

 Before the Federal Court of Appeal